o-biotech/public-web-docs/docs/integrations/alerts/logic-apps.md

 ![HTTP Settings](https://www.fathym.com/iot/img/screenshots/alerts/http-settings.png)

 :::info
-In the HTTP trigger above, use the 'How often do you want to check for items' fields to control how often the HTTP trigger calls the Open Biotech Warm Query for new data.
+In the HTTP trigger above, use the 'How often do you want to check for items' fields to control how often the HTTP trigger calls the OpenBiotech Warm Query for new data.
 :::

 ## Step 2: Parse JSON